bitcoin/bitcoin/src/test/README.md

 .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-particl run the bitcoin-qt tests manually, launch `src/qt/test/test_bitcoin-qt`
+particl run the particl-qt tests manually, launch `src/qt/test/test_particl-qt`

-particl add more bitcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+particl add more particl-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### particlning individual tests